dwp/design-system/app/views/patterns/consent-to-cookies/README.md

 <img src="/public/images/cookies/cookies-reject.png" alt="If the user does not accept the use of cookies, a confirmation message is displayed with a link which allows them to change their cookie setting at any time" />

-#### If the user changes their cookie settings
+#### Putting cookies on a user's browser
+Cookies should be enabled without a page refresh after a user has accepted them.
+Enabling Google Analytics and Google Tag Manager cookies with a page refresh will mean referral traffic will be converted to direct traffic.

+#### Removing cookies from a user's browser
-If the user accepts cookies but then updates their settings to reject them, any cookies already placed on the user’s browser must be removed.
+If the user accepts cookies but then updates their settings to reject them, any cookies that have been placed on the user’s browser must be removed.

 ## Content